Selling Your Home: Selecting a Listing Agent

 Whether you are listing your home for sale for the first time or your home has been on the market and the listing has expired, here are some do’s and don’ts for SELECTING A LISTING AGENT FOR YOUR HOME.

 Real estate is a profession that is frequently based on relationships.
 It is important that you DO SELECT A LISTING AGENT that you feel comfortable with, have good communication with and with whom you feel a connection.

-However, don’t equate good chemistry with an individual with a qualified, professional that you can trust with your most valuable asset.
+However, good chemistry with an individual does not always equate to a qualified, professional that you can trust with your most valuable asset.
 You must dig deeper to uncover their BUSINESS qualifications such as professional presentations, educational background within the real estate industry, knowledge of your particular market and more.

 Don’t hire a listing agent simply because you feel obligated.
 You are not required to list your home with your cousin or other relative, friends, or a co-worker who dabbles in real estate part-time.